-The hatchery winter steelhead program on the Clackamas is comprised of two stocks of fish -- Eagle Creek stock and local Clackamas stock that incorporates wild returning fish.
+The hatchery winter steelhead program on the Clackamas is comprised of two stocks of fish -- Eagle Creek stock and local Clackamas stock that incorporate wild returning fish.
 Winter steelhead fishing usually begins slowly in December, but noticeable numbers of fish do not enter the system until high water events in January.
 Eagle Creek stock usually returns from late December through March, with a peak from mid-January to mid-February.
 The first Clackamas River stock show up as early as Jan.
 1 and continue through May.
 This run usually peaks in March and April.
 Counts of fish passing North Fork Dam on the Clackamas River can be found here.

 |Winter steelhead on the Clackamas